Neil Amin-Smith

-Milan Neil Amin-Smith (born 1 November 1989) is a British political adviser, economist and musician who currently serves as a senior Special Adviser to Chancellor of the Exchequer Rachel Reeves.
+Neil Milan Amin-Smith (born 1 November 1989), also known as Neil Milan, is a British political adviser, economist and musician who currently serves as a senior Special Adviser to Chancellor of the Exchequer John Healey.

-Amin-Smith previously co-founded pop group Clean Bandit in 2008; he featured on the band's debut album New Eyes (2014), including the Grammy Award-winning single "Rather Be", which spent four weeks at number one in the UK and sold over 1.1 million copies, before departing the band in 2016.
+Amin-Smith co-founded pop group Clean Bandit in 2008 with Grace Chatto, Luke and Jack Patterson; he featured on the band's debut album New Eyes (2014), including the Grammy Award-winning single "Rather Be", which spent four weeks at number one in the UK and sold over 1.1 million copies, before departing the band in 2016.

 Early life

-Amin-Smith grew up in North London.
-His maternal family are of East African Gujarati origin, which was covered by his sister Maya Amin-Smith for BBC Radio 4.
+Amin-Smith was born and grew up in North London.
+His maternal family are of East African Gujarati origin, he has a sister Maya Amin-Smith, who currently works as a producer, director and football podcaster, mainly in women's football; notably she directed Chelsea Women manager Emma Hayes' documentary film Emma: One Last Dance.
 Along with childhood friend and future bandmate Grace Chatto, Amin-Smith attended Westminster School where he was taught by Sinan Savaskan.
-He subsequently went up to Jesus College, Cambridge, where he met Jack Patterson, Chatto's boyfriend at the time, and Ssegawa-Ssekintu Kiwanuka, forming Clean Bandit with the three of them and Patterson's brother Luke.
+He subsequently went up to Jesus College, Cambridge, where he met Jack Patterson, Chatto's boyfriend at the time, and Ssegawa-Ssekintu Kiwanuka (Love Ssega), forming Clean Bandit with the three of them and Patterson's brother Luke.
 Amin-Smith graduated from Cambridge with a BA in History and later an MPhil in Economics in 2013, at which point he turned down job offers from the Foreign Office and MI6 to pursue a musical career with the group.

 Musical career

 Amin-Smith primarily played violin with Clean Bandit on their debut album New Eyes (2014), which featured the singles "A+E", "Mozart's House", "Dust Clears", "Extraordinary" and "Come Over", as well as the group's breakout single "Rather Be" featuring Jess Glynne, which begins with a violin solo from Amin-Smith; he additionally featured in each single's corresponding music video.
 Released in January 2014, "Rather Be" spent four weeks at number one in the UK, selling over 1.1 million copies since its release, and later won the Grammy Award for Best Dance Recording at the 57th Annual Grammy Awards.
 He additionally played violin in Band Aid 30's cover of "Do They Know It's Christmas?" in September 2014.

 Amin-Smith's final contribution to the band as a regular member came with the single "Tears", released in May 2016.
 In October that year, he announced he would be leaving the band in a statement on Twitter.

-In April 2025, having not recorded with Clean Bandit for nearly nine years, Amin-Smith returned to play violin on the single "Tell Me Where U Go", featuring Tiësto and Leony.
+On 25 April 2025, having not recorded with Clean Bandit for nearly nine years, Amin-Smith returned to play violin on the single "Tell Me Where U Go", featuring Tiësto and Leony.